I Told God, "No"

 Another friend went to serve at the Central Thai Project.
 I donated some funds for their journey, and the Adventist Frontiers magazine soon started appearing in my mailbox.
 I discovered that the mission field was much more active — and in need — than I had first believed.

-I stumbled across the “I Want This City” video series online, which documents a missionary’s ministry journey in Thailand.
+I stumbled across the “I Want This City” video series online1, which documents a missionary’s ministry journey in Thailand.
 To say watching it was convicting would be an understatement.

 Slowly, I began to realize that the mission field was bigger than I imagined and needed people from many backgrounds.
 And if people were needed, why not me?